Company Liquidation and Winding up

 1. Members’ voluntary winding up

-The members of the company may convene an EGM and pass Special/Ordinary Resolution that the company should be wound up pursuant to Section 290 (1) (b) and appointment of liquidator to conduct the winding up and fixed his remuneration.
+The members of the company may convene an EGM and pass Special/Ordinary Resolution that the company should be wound up pursuant to Section 160(1)(b) of the Insolvency, Restructuring and Dissolution Act 2018 and appointment of liquidator to conduct the winding up and fixed his remuneration.
 This mode of winding up is applicable where the company is able to pay its debts in full within 12 months after passing of the resolution for the winding up.
+The directors of the Company are required to file a declaration of solvency.
 Winding up shall commence at the time of passing of the resolution.

 2. Creditors’ voluntary winding up